OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ adb shell "su -c /data/local/tmp/frida-server &"
 ```

-###### Using Frida
+###### Using Frida on Android

-With frida-server running, you should now be able to get a list of running processes with the following command:
+With frida-server running, you should now be able to get a list of running processes with the following command (use the `-U` option to indicate Frida to use a connected USB devices or emulator):

 ```shell
 $ frida-ps -U